You installed Codex, typed codex into your terminal, and wondered: "Okay, now what?"

 # Validate exec policy rules (before saving)

-codex execpolicy --rules rules.toml -- npm test
+codex execpolicy check --rules rules.toml -- npm test

 # Log sandbox denials (debugging)